apiflask/apiflask/docs/usage.md

 @auth.verify_password
 def verify_password(username, password):
     # get the user from the database, check the password
-    # then return the user if password matches
+    # then return the user if the password matches
     # ...

 @app.route('/')